Welcome to the Communications Engineering Lab (CEL)

 Please contact the secretary only via firstname.lastname@example.org until further notice.

-Despite the current restrictions to slow the spread of the novel corona virus, we can offer all final theses without major restrictions.
+We have multiple open topics for bachelor and master theses.
 If you are reaching the end of your bachelor or master studies and are interested in a final thesis in the field of communications engineering, please contact us directly.
 We have multiple open theses in different fields of telecommunications.
 Our scientific staff will support you with all means to carry out your thesis.
-We are happy to offer you a variety of interesting topics in the exciting world of communications engineering despite the difficult situation and hope you all stay healthy.
+We are happy to offer you a variety of interesting topics in the exciting world of communications engineering despite the current situation.

 The CEL has multiple open positions as Postdoc and/or PhD candidate working on energy efficient communication systems and 6G technologies using a variety of techniques including machine learning and information theory.

 Apply now!Job Advertisments

 We are delighted to announce that the CEL will organize the first workshop on Neuromorphic High-Speed Communications (NeuCos) which will take place virtually on the 9th of December 2021 in Karlsruhe.
 The workshop will be jointly organized with the ICT group of the Technical University of Eindhoven (TU/e).
 More details can be found on the workshop page.Workshop page